afreisinger/docker-telegraf-influxdb-grafana/README.md

-# Docker service with Telegraf and InfluxDB
+# Monitoring Docker service with Telegraf and InfluxDB

 ## Versions